Air Combat Command

-The Air Combat Command (ACC) is one of nine Major Commands (MAJCOMs) in the United States Air Force, reporting to Headquarters, United States Air Force (HAF) at the Pentagon.
+The Air Combat Command (ACC) is a major command (MAJCOM) of the United States Air Force, reporting to Headquarters, United States Air Force (HAF) at the Pentagon.
 It is the primary provider of air combat forces for the Air Force, and it is the direct successor to Tactical Air Command.
 Air Combat Command is headquartered at Langley Air Force Base, Joint Base Langley–Eustis, Virginia, United States.

-ACC directly operates 1,110 fighter, attack, reconnaissance, combat search and rescue, airborne command and control and electronic aircraft along with command, control, computing, communications and intelligence (C4I) systems, Air Force ground forces, conducts global information operations, and controls Air Force Intelligence.
-As of 6 April 2023 ACC operated 48 fighter squadrons and nine attack squadrons.
+ACC directly operates 1,110 fighter, attack, reconnaissance, combat search and rescue, airborne command and control and electronic aircraft along with command, control, computing, communications and intelligence (C4I) systems, Air Force ground forces, conducts global information operations, and controls Air Force intelligence.
+As of April 6, 2023, ACC operated 48 fighter squadrons and 9 attack squadrons.

-Air Combat Command consists of approximately 74,240 active duty Airmen and 10,610 Department of the Air Force Civilians.
-When mobilized, more than 49,000 additional Airmen of the Air Force Reserve and the Air National Guard, along with over 700 additional aircraft, are operationally-gained and assigned to ACC, bringing total aircraft to more than 1,800 and number of Airmen to 123,240.
+Air Combat Command consists of approximately 74,240 active duty airmen and 10,610 Department of the Air Force civilians.
+When mobilized, more than 49,000 additional airmen of the Air Force Reserve and the Air National Guard, along with over 700 additional aircraft, are operationally-gained and assigned to ACC, bringing total aircraft to more than 1,800 and number of airmen to 123,240.

 Mission

-Air Combat Command's mission is to provide air combat forces to the geographic Unified Combatant Commands.
+Air Combat Command's mission is to provide air combat forces to the geographic unified combatant commands.
 ACC organizes, trains, equips, and maintains combat-ready units for rapid deployment abroad while also ensuring air defense of the United States is strong enough for both peacetime and wartime needs.
 ACC Numbered Air Forces serve as the air components for United States Central Command, United States Southern Command, and United States Northern Command.
 ACC augments the forces of the United States European Command, United States Africa Command, United States Pacific Command, and United States Strategic Command.